Configure Multi-Factor Authentication (MFA)

 Article summary

-Red Canary supports the following MFA standards-compliant MFA applications:
+Red Canary supports the following standards-compliant MFA applications:

 • Google Authenticator